-The correlation volume in \eqref{eqn:corr} resembles a matching process without a motion model, allowing matching at any two arbitrary time steps.
-A key factor that motivates the choice to use this latent model is the empirical observation that the correlation function $C(F((\hat{I}_t))_{i, j}, F(I_0)_{k, l})$ is robust to color changes and noisy images.
-The neural synthesis module in \cref{sec:synth} produces images that are inaccurate in color due to missing information.
-However, these latent frames show enough texture features for RAFT to build meaningful correlation modules for matching.
+The correlation volume in \eqref{eqn:corr} resembles a matching process without a motion model, allowing matching at any two arbitrary times.
+A key factor that motivates our choice for this latent model is the empirical observation that the correlation function \eqref{eqn:corr} is robust to color changes and noisy images.
+While the neural synthesis module in \cref{sec:synth} produces images that are inaccurate in color due to missing information, they show enough texture for RAFT to build meaningful matching correlation modules.
 To reduce the training burden, we directly use the RAFT weights pre-trained on FlyingChairs~\cite{DFIB15} and FlyingThings3D~\cite{MIFDB16}.